awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. Select the row of the parameter group that you want to delete, and then choose **Delete**\.
 **Note**
-You cannot delete the default parameter group\.
+You can't delete the default parameter group\.

 1. In the **Delete Cluster Parameter Groups** dialog box, choose **Continue**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/parameter-group-delete.png)